-The tenure of a Non-Executive Director is four (4) years, renewable twice, totalling a maximum of twelve (12) years.
-The tenure of an Independent Director is four (4) years, renewable once, totalling a maximum of eight (8) years.
-The tenure of an Executive Director (Managing Director inclusive) is five (5) years, renewable once, totalling a maximum of ten (10) years.
+The tenure of office of an Executive and a Non-Executive Director is a renewable term of four (4) years each for three (3) terms.
+The tenure of office of an Independent Director is a renewable term of five (5) years each for two (2) terms.
+The tenure of the Managing Director/CEO is limited to two terms of five (5) years each.